Gray-Box Nonlinear Feedback Optimization: Introduction

 \subsection{Related Work}

 Closed-loop optimization has been explored from multiple perspectives.
-A core principle is to interact with the plant dynamics, learn from feedback, and improve the control strategies.
-Typical examples focusing on cumulative performance include model predictive control\cite{rawlings2017model}, real-time iterations\cite{diehl2005real}, and reinforcement learning (RL)\cite{recht2019tour}.
-In these examples, iterative adjustments of strategies based on feedback are pivotal in handling inaccurate models or unknown dynamics and navigating through vast policy spaces.
+A core principle is to interact with plant dynamics, learn from feedback, and improve control strategies.
+Typical examples focusing on cumulative performance include model predictive control and reinforcement learning.
+Iterative adjustments of strategies based on feedback are pivotal in handling inaccurate models or unknown dynamics and navigating through vast policy spaces.

-In terms of closed-loop steady-state optimization, extremum seeking\cite{ariyur2003real} is an effective solution that does not require any model information, i.e., it is \emph{model-free}.
-The key idea is to add random exploration signals (e.g., sinusoids) and use averaging to obtain an update direction.
+In terms of closed-loop steady-state optimization, extremum seeking is an effective solution free of any model information.
+The central idea is to add random exploration signals (e.g., sinusoids) and use averaging to construct an update direction.
 Extremum seeking requires exploration signals of well-selected frequencies to avoid mutual interference, and therefore it is typically applied to low-dimensional problems.
-Constraint satisfaction is usually fulfilled in an asymptotic way through penalty or barrier functions\cite{scheinker2024100}.
-The recent work \cite{chen2023continuous} robustly handles constraints by introducing projection maps.
+Constraint satisfaction can be achieved through various techniques, e.g., penalty or barrier functions, saddle-point dynamics, optimization on manifolds, and projection maps \cite{scheinker2024100}.